The Hidden Russian Hand Behind Germany’s Violent Right-Wing Riots

 Moreover, GRU, which has formed links with far-right activists across Europe, has been busy in Germany doing the same thing, as uncovered by the journalist Boris Reitschuster, who two years ago warned that Moscow was building secret cadres of German agents under the cover of sport.
 As Reitschuster explained, GRU employs Russian martial arts clubs to spot and assess potential recruits, to be used for future espionage and even attacks on German targets.

 Is this what’s happening in Chemnitz this week?
 Gunter Pilz, a German academic specializing in the intersection of sport and extremism, explains that there is a real and growing problem here.
 “The new hooligan scene is quite clearly oriented to the right wing,” he stated regarding the Chemnitz debacle.
-“Unlike the hooligan scene in the 1980s, groups today are very well organized and networked,” Pilz added, explaining, “The scene is heavily dominated by Russian hooligans who organize martial arts events.”
+“Unlike the hooligan scene in the 1980s, groups today are very well organized and networked,” Pilz explained, adding, “The scene is heavily dominated by Russian hooligans who organize martial arts events.”
+Some of them are proud of their part in the mayhem.
+Russian nationals have boasted about traveling to Chemnitz from Bavaria, arriving with baseball bats to help the right-wing protestors.

 My friends in German intelligence have confirmed this, and they are concerned that GRU has stoked the right wing in their country and that Moscow is poisoning German politics with violence-prone extremists, some of whom are directly controlled by the Kremlin.
 “We can see links between Russia and some of the rioters this week,” a German security official told me, adding that the security services are concerned that the Merkel government does not take this threat seriously enough.